 DAYTIME BOOK GROUP SIG - submitted by Eleni Skevas

-This group meets in the morning of the first Thursday of the month from 10:15 AM - Noon.Questions?
-Contact Eleni Skevas at email@example.com.
+This group meets in the morning of the first Thursday of the month from 10:00 AM - Noon.

-What is coming up next?
+What is Next?

 For more information, contact Group Coordinator, Grace Bartholet at email@example.com.

 EXPLORING FOOD SIG - submitted by Kathleen PetersonWhat happens when you convene a group that includes two seasoned vegetarians, a pescatarian, two food scientists, and several others who want to eat more veggies and less meat?
 We found out at the July 10 Exploring Food SIG meeting via Zoom.
 The discussion was facilitated by Ginny Jacobson.
 Each participant had shared one or more delicious sounding recipes for discussion.
 How about Baked Avocado Egg Rolls, Carrot Bacon, Cucumber-Tomato-White Bean-Avocado Salad, Grilled Eggplant Parm, Lentil-Tomato Soup, and Spicy Indonesian Peanut Sauce (good over most anything)?
 We discussed our reasons for seeking a more plant-based diet and shared many tips on preserving and storing herbs and greens.
 We shared many unique product ideas found in co-ops and grocery stores.
 Since we all need to eat, it might as well be delicious!

 Next Meeting: Friday August 14, 2020

 Time: 10:00-11:30 AM via Zoom